 Back to top

-i-LLM LPC Part-time Programme Demands (PDF)i-LLM LPC Part-time Programme Specifications (PDF)
+i-LLM LPC Part-time Programme Demands (PDF)

 The course is assessed by a variety of assessment methods including open book examinations, course work, which includes a Professional Practice Dissertation, and oral skills role plays.